Skip to Main Content

 Biography

-Dr. Rachel Perry is an Assistant Professor in Medicine/Endocrinology and Cellular & Molecular Physiology at the Yale University School of Medicine.
+Dr. Rachel Perry is an Associate Professor in Medicine/Endocrinology and Cellular & Molecular Physiology, with secondary appointments in Comparative Medicine and Neuroscience, at the Yale University School of Medicine.
 Rachel's background is in the use of hyperinsulinemic-euglycemic clamps and stable isotope infusions to assess insulin sensitivity, having earned her B.S. in Biomedical Engineering, Ph.D. (with Distinction) in Cellular & Molecular Physiology, and performed her postdoctoral training in Medicine/Endocrinology, all in the laboratory of Dr. Gerald Shulman.
 She opened her independent laboratory with K99/R00 funding in 2018.

 Current projects in the Perry lab include: